unitejs/cli/docs/generated-app.md

         "themeColor": "#339933"
     }

+## <a name="platforms"></a>Platforms

+If you manually edit your unite.json, you can add additional options for the platform settings.

+### Web

+There are currently no other options for this platform.

+### Electron

+For more information about the options see the [Electron Documetation](https://github.com/electron-userland/electron-packager#readme)

+You can choose to use a specific version of the Electron runtime, if not specified it default to the most recent stable version see [Electron Releases](https://github.com/electron/electron/releases).

+You can specify one or more of the platform architecture combinations, if this is not specified it defaults to win32/ia32:

+Any others keys in the Electron settings will be converted into -- params and passed to the packager, this allows for other options like those specific to the darwin/mas or win32 targets [Electron Usage](https://github.com/electron-userland/electron-packager/blob/master/usage.txt) to be used.

+    "platforms": {
+        "Electron": {
+            "runtimeVersion": "1.7.5",
+            "platformArch" : [
+                "win32/ia32",
+				"win32/x64",
+				"darwin/x64",
+				"mas/x64",
+				"linux/ia32",
+				"linux/x64",
+				"linux/arm",
+				"linux/armv7l"
+            ]
+            ...
+        }
+    }

 ## Modifications To Generated Files
 If you modify any of the files generated by UniteJS then you should remove the *Generated by UniteJS* comment at the bottom of the file.
 If you then call any of the UniteJS operations again your changes will be retained.
 Any files which are generated but can not contain comments because of their format (e.g. .json files) will where possible be combined with any changes you have made.